Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 ## Installation / How to switch to Vulkan

 Paste this in the terminal.
-This is will install the latest release and run the script
+This will install the latest release and run the script
 ```
 api_response=$(curl -s https://api.github.com/repos/Ameen-Sha-Cheerangan/s23-vulkan-support/releases/latest)
 latest_version=$(echo "$api_response" | grep -o '"tag_name": *"[^"]*"' | cut -d'"' -f4)